MShtol/BI_2021_Python/README.md

 ### Functional.py
 Some function to explore functional programming in Python.
 Contains example of use of map(), filter() in form of their custom modifications

+### numpy_random
+Generation of random arrays with numpy and visulization with matplotlib